ajstamm/shepherds-crook/Resume.md

 ## GIS Internship

-* manually geocoded ungeocoded MI cases
+* manually geocoded ungeocoded MI cases in MapMarker & SAM
-* wrote and published manuscript on MI rates in NYS and border issues
+* wrote and published manuscript on MI rates in NYS and border issues (citation)
 * guest lectured to Russell Sage class on creating maps for publication

 ## CWGs

 ### Community design

-* assessed usefulness of InfoUSA to calculate food deserts and food swamps and presented to group and rejected it
+* assessed usefulness of InfoUSA to calculate food deserts and food swamps, presented to group, and advised against using InfoUSA
+* served on food accessibility (name?) and traffic safety subteams
+* asisted in developing indicator definitions for traffic safety using FARS data
 * wrote R code (developing R package) to calculate proposed indicators (list)
 * provided feedback on ArcGIS how-to guides for indicators
 * participated in discussions